-There are representatives from our membership in the Data Working Group.
+There are representatives from our membership in the Data and Digitalisation Steering Group.
 It is important to us that everyone can get involved and understand the progress of the energy sector in delivering the Energy Data Task Force recommendations and digitalisation more broadly.

 Data and digitalisation is critical to enabling a smart, flexible energy system, including facilitating a whole energy system approach.
 We will be using the well-established and successful stakeholder engagement techniques from our future networks projects – Open Networks and Gas Goes Green.

-The Data Working Group sits across both of our future networks’ project and is why we recommend you join one or both of the mailing lists for Open Networks Project and Gas Goes Green updates.
+The Data and Digitalisation Steering Group sits across both of our future networks’ project and is why we recommend you join one or both of the mailing lists for Open Networks Project and Gas Goes Green updates.
 You will receive regular updates and obtain all invitations to our events, webinars, consultations, roundtables and other engagement sessions.
 Specific events will also be posted on our events page.